DariensTips/Windows-Server-2025-Build-an-Offline-ML-DSA-Root-CA-for-Post-Quantum-PKI/README.md

 Even though the Root CA is offline, its CRL still expires.
 Clients use the Root CA CRL to determine whether the Subordinate CA certificate has been revoked.

+---

 ## Delta CRLs

-The script disables Delta CRLs:
+The script disables Delta CRLs on the offline Root CA:

 ```powershell
 certutil.exe -setreg CA\CRLDeltaPeriodUnits 0